A Chorus Of Disapproval: Articles

 At which point, Alan knew he had the perfect vehicle for his subject.
 So his favourite imaginary town, Pendon, acquired its own Amateur Light Operatic Society about to stage its latest production.

-The Vagabond King rather than John Gay’s The Beggar’s Opera.
+But the essential play within a play was originally something far different.
+For PALOS was to present Rudolf Friml’s The Vagabond King rather than John Gay’s The Beggar’s Opera.
 Although Alan admired the latter immensely, he was initially attracted by the former’s comedic possibilities.

 “The Vagabond King is just a wondrous text.
 It's also one of the funniest Samuel French scripts in existence, because the songs have all got very, very painstakingly detailed choreographic stage directions.”